 With “What Danes Do” I wish to give visitors to Denmark, expats making their home in Denmark, and any one who is new to or curious about Denmark and things Danish, a look at the history of Denmark, Danish traditions, norms, mores and peculiarities:

-Why we put real candles on our Christmas trees.
+Why we put candles on our Christmas trees.
+Why we are seemingly obsessed with a certain tree in springtime.
 How we celebrate our annual milestones.
 Our love/hate relationship with the weather.
 The people who shaped our country (both real and fictional – for Hamlet the Dane must be mentioned eventually).
 And, of course, our illusive concept of “hygge”.